GSA/digitalcorps.gsa.gov/apply/track-digital-strategy.md

 ### {{ page.role_name }} - GS-{{ page.gs_level }}

-Presidential Innovation Fellows (PIF) is a renowned fellowship program that pairs mid-to-senior-level entrepreneurs, executives, and technologists of all kinds with civil servants and change-makers working within the federal government to tackle some of our nation’s biggest challenges.
+U.S. Digital Corps Fellows (USDC) is a renowned fellowship program that pairs mid-to-senior-level entrepreneurs, executives, and technologists of all kinds with civil servants and change-makers working within the federal government to tackle some of our nation’s biggest challenges.
 Fellows are embedded within agencies as entrepreneurs-in-residence for 12-24 month engagements working on mission-critical problems, shaping smarter policy and/or advancing equitable  technology for public good.

-Since the program was launched in 2012 by former U.S. CTO Todd Park, [193 Fellows](https://presidentialinnovationfellows.gov/fellows/) have worked with over [45 agencies](https://presidentialinnovationfellows.gov/agencies/).
+Since the program was launched in 2012 by former U.S. CTO Todd Park, [193 Fellows](https://corps.digital.gov/fellows/) have worked with over [45 agencies](https://corps.digital.gov/agencies/).
 Our Fellows join us from big tech, startups, academia, and more.
 Our Fellows come from diverse backgrounds and have a wide range of skills, but they share compassion, excellence, and dedication.
 Past fellows’ projects have focused on improving care and access to benefits for our veterans, re-imagining cancer clinical trials to increase awareness and access for patients, advancing digital health platforms and diagnostics to combat COVID-19, ensuring AI tools are not biased against job seekers with disabilities, and creating a central digital location to share and improve outcomes for children within the foster care system.

-Applicants can apply online at [apply.pif.gov](https://presidentialinnovationfellows.gov/apply/) and Fellows will start this winter.
+Applicants can apply online at [corps.digital.gov/apply](https://corps.digital.gov/apply/) and Fellows will start this winter.

 The characteristics that we look for in Fellows, include: